rdio/jsapi-examples/music-triage/README.md

 * Only load as much collection as needed (remember where you left off)
 * Third option: add back to the queue for another listen
 * Use normal Rdio album controls, but add some of our own
+* Sort high if other albums from same artist in collection; low if not and others in dustbin

+# Wishlist

 * Triage for new releases (heart goes into queue instead of collection)
+* Triage related, based on an artist/album
-* Sort high if other albums from same artist in collection; low if not and others in dustbin
+* Triage albums from activity in your network
+* Triage new albums from artists in your collection